-Three mics have been on each earbud of Buds z2, and out of those mics, one is dedicated to reducing the wind noise.
+Three mics have been on each earbud of Buds z2, and out of those mics, one is primarily for reducing the wind noise.

 So, does it work?

 Yes, it does, but not perfectly.
-In a windy environment, it reduces the wind noise to a great extent, but the person on the other hand can still hear the noise.
+In a windy environment, it reduces the wind noise to a great extent, but the person on the other end can still hear the noise.